 - Represented a private investment firm in the highly contested restructuring of a foreign telecommunications company.

-- Represented the creditors committee in the bankruptcy proceedings of Chassix Holdings Inc. and its affiliated entities.
+- Represented the creditors committee in the bankruptcy proceedings of Chassix Holdings Inc. and its affiliated entities in the pursuit of fraudulent transfer and breach of fiduciary duty claims, resulting in a favorable estate settlement.

 - Defended an indenture trustee against a 14-count complaint brought by an official committee of unsecured creditors, resulting in the preservation of more than $500 million of value for the indenture trustee’s beneficiary bondholders.